If you have Chronic Obstructive Pulmonary Disease, it’s going to be a problem for buying life insurance.

 Case Study #2: Female, 50 y/o, former smoker, diagnosed with COPD at 47, very mild case, applicant otherwise in perfect health

-We recommended she see her doctor for a full checkup and to ask for a letter vouching for her good health.
+We suggested she go to her doctor for a full checkup and to ask for a letter vouching for her good health.
 She asked that the doctor also mention that her smoking had not caused any other health problems and she looked in good shape now that she quit.
-With this extra information, she was able to qualify for a standard rating.
+After this, she got a standard rating.

 Getting life insurance with COPD can get challenging, but it’s very doable.
 For the best chance of success, it helps to work with someone that understands this market like our company.
 We specialize in finding life insurance for people with COPD.